 docker pull ghost

-You'll now need to set up a folder where you can keep your Ghost content, this is things like images and themes. e.g.
+You'll now need to set up a folder where you can keep your Ghost content, this is things like images, themes, and your SQLite database.
+For instance:

 Now, to run the Ghost container, execute the following, but substitute